mattdp/monicahq.github.io/api/activities.md

 ## Overview

-The Activity object represents activities made with the contact.
+The Activity object represents activities made with one or more contacts.
 Use it to keep track of what you've done.
-An activity can't be orphan - it needs to be linked to a contact.
+An activity can't be orphan - it needs to be linked to at least one contact.

-When retrieving an activity, we always also return some basic information about the related contact.
+When retrieving an activity, we always also return some basic information about the related contact(s).

 ## List all the activities in your account